CryoHype: Reconstructing a thousand cryo-EM structures with transformer-based hypernetworks: Architecture and training details

 \paragraph{GPUs, Memory, and Compute Time}

 Model were trained on either NVIDIA A100, NVIDIA V100, NVIDIA A6000 GPU, or NVIDIA L40S GPUs.
-Each model were trained using 2 GPUs using PyTorch Lightning.
-Training a \method/ model for 50 epochs and performing inference took approximately 8 hours on 2 A100 GPUs for a dataset with 100K total particles (e.g. \texttt{Tomotwin-100} or the 100 structure subset of \texttt{\dataset/}).
-A dataset of this size uses 77.7GB CPU memory and uses 24.5GB VRAM for a batch size of 32.
+Each model was trained using 2 GPUs using PyTorch Lightning~\cite{PyTorch_Lightning_2024}.
+Training a \method/ model for 50 epochs and performing inference took approximately 8 hours on 2 A100 GPUs for a dataset with 100K total particles (e.g. \texttt{Tomotwin-100} or the 100 structure subset of \texttt{\dataset/}). \texttt{\dataset/} used 77.7GB CPU memory and uses 24.5GB VRAM for a batch size of 32.
 For larger datasets, CPU memory consumption can be reduced using lazy dataset loading, at the cost of slower computation.